-Given the continuing uncertainty, Pinsent Masons has set up a Brexit hotline to support clients to prepare their business for Brexit.
+Given the far reaching consequences of the EU-UK Trade and Cooperation Agreement, Pinsent Masons has set up a Brexit hotline to support clients to prepare their business.
 The service can be accessed by email or phone.

 Pinsent Masons offers clients a multi-disciplinary, cross-border Brexit Advisory team.
 The team is ranked Tier 1 in the leading legal directory, Legal 500 and draws on our market-leading Public Policy and Government Affairs offering.